-For deflection testing, all cars must be provided with a means of mounting the X300 Artefact and the RIS Artefact a reference artefact to the RIS.
-Such This mounting may be temporary, but must be rigid with respect to the underlying car structure.
+For deflection testing, all cars must be provided with a means of mounting a reference artefact to the RIS.
+This mounting may be temporary, but must be rigid with respect to the underlying car structure.

 Full details of the requirements are given in the Appendix to the Technical and sporting regulations.